b23r0/yaftp/README.md

 +---------+------+---------------------------------+-----------------------+-----------------------+
 ```

-Note : all path max size < 1024 bytes. you need check it.

 ## Command Reply

 server received command arguments will check if valid and reply a code and arguments count.